Parkavi10/RISC-V_SOC_TAPEOUT_WEEK_0/Images.md

 ## 🛠️ Tool Installation Guide

-All the instructions I followed for installing the required tools are provided below.(I have named my system jey)
+All the instructions I followed for installing the required tools are provided below.(I have named my system Jey in Ubunutu-Virtual machine)

 ---